 The past year has been rough on the Isom family, with their orchards and fields taking the brunt of last year’s devastating tornadoes.
 But they are back in business with their fresh peaches, apples, gourds, pumpkins, and fresh produce in the summertime.

 1000 Meadow Drive, Huntsville, AL 35816

+Spring opening TBD.
 Open Wednesdays from 4PM – 7PM.
-A brand-new event started in May of 2013, this neighborhood’s market features fresh produce and goodies made by locals.
+A brand-new offering that started in May of 2013, this neighborhood’s market features fresh produce and goodies made by locals.

 Three Rivers Farmer’s Market

 Formerly known as the South Huntsville Farmer’s Market located on South Parkway, this market is open daily in its new Riverton area from 9AM-6PM Mon-Sat.
 It still features all the great local produce it did previously.